jeffreycwitt/hn202/docs/julian-of-norwich.md

 On the other hand, there is the portrait seen in the "common teaching" where God is an angry punisher of sin.

-# Augustine and the Juridical Response
+# Augustine and the Juridical Response (Review)

-The common teaching offers a fairly straight forward explanation for pain and suffering; this is a theodicy sometimes called the "Juridical Paradigm".
+The *common teaching* (following Augustine as we discussed last class) offers a fairly straight forward explanation for pain and suffering; this is a theodicy which we called the "Juridical Paradigm".
 In this paradigm, pain and suffering are allowed by God because humans have sinned an angered God.
 God therefore is justified in dolling out a wrathful punishment to correct the wrong.

-Augustine here is a good representative.
-In his *Unfinished Commentary on Genesis*, he says:
+Augustine, in his *Unfinished Commentary on Genesis*, writes:

 > "whatever is called evil is either sin or **punishment of sin**"
 <!-- (See Baker, p.
 67) -->